fbraem/mqweb/api/queue.md

 ####<a name="inquireQueryClusterInfo"></a>ClusterInfo
 When `true` cluster information about queues and other queues in the repository that match the selection criteria is returned.
 By default this is `false`.

+####<a name="inquireQueryCommandScope"></a>CommandScope
+Specifies how the command is executed when the queue manager is a member of a queue-sharing group.
+This parameter applies to z/OS only.

 ####<a name="inquireQueryCurrentQDepth"></a>CurrentQDepth
 Only return queues which have at least *CurrentQDepth* messages.
 This is